This project aims to identify where research and practice need to go next in supporting the wellbeing of people with a terminal diagnosis.

 Who is this for?

-The following resources and insights will be of interest to researchers, occupational health and wellbeing professionals, those supporting people of working age living with a terminal diagnosis and those developing work & health policy at a local, regional and national level.
+The resources and insights below will be of interest to researchers, occupational health and wellbeing professionals, those supporting people of working age living with a terminal diagnosis and those developing work & health policy at a local, regional and national level.